joshverd/react-boilerplate-template/README.md

 # react-scss-barebones-template
 A bare-bones template for a ReactJS app (with SASS and Webpack) and an Express backend.

 The npm start script runs both the front-end and the back-end at the same time using Concurrently.
 Nodemon is used to watch for backend changes and automatically restart the app.
-Webpack-dev-server automagically re-compiles the front-end when it detects a change.
+Webpack-dev-server automagically recompiles the front-end when it detects a change.
 In package.json, we have a Nodemon flag set to ignore any changes from './src' so that the back-end does not restart due to a front-end change.

 ### Directory/File List
  - `./routes` - All the backend routes' code